 - For leasehold properties there must be at least 70 years remaining on the lease at the time of application

 - If you are remortgaging, the property must be your main residence and you must be living in the property

 - For purchase applications, the vendor must have owned the property for a minimum of six months

 We are unable to offer mortgages for freehold flats, ex-local authority flats in blocks that have more than five storeys in total, or for flats/maisonettes above certain types of commercial premises.
 The maximum LTV we will consider for flats/maisonettes situated above commercial premises is 75%.
 If the flat/maisonette is an ex-local authority/housing association property, we will only lend where there is no more than five storeys in the block and up to a maximum of 70% LTV.
 The maximum we will lend on a **new build/converted apartment is 75% LTV.
 The maximum we will lend on a **new build house is 85% LTV.

 **We define new build as properties that have been built within three years of the mortgage application or are properties to be occupied for the first time.
 This includes flat conversions where the number of flats in the development exceeds 10.

 With the Mortgage Market Review (MMR), the Financial Conduct Authority (FCA) has changed the way providers sell mortgages.
 This is to prevent people from taking out mortgages they can't afford, so they don't fall behind on their payments or lose their homes.

 From April 26 2014, all financial lenders and advisors must follow new rules.
 All mortgage advice given must be based on what you, the customer, can afford.
-Please read through the FCA's 'Getting a mortgage' leaflet for more information.
+Please read through the FCA's 'Getting a mortgage (PDF 203KB) Opens in a new window' leaflet for more information.